 I learned more in the 7 years I was a Vistage Chair than I learned in my 30+ prior years as an entrepreneur.
 That’s the Value of a CEO peer advisory group.
-When I joined Vistage, I went through a grueling interview and selection process.
+I underwent a grueling interview and selection process when I joined Vistage.
 Vistage afforded me world-class training.
-And ultimately the greatest benefit was seeing firsthand what happens when a group of executives sit in a safe, non-judgmental space together to:
+And ultimately, the greatest benefit was seeing firsthand what happens when a group of executives sit in a safe, non-judgmental space together to:

 - solve each other’s pressing problems

 - fill the vacuum of loneliness that surrounds leaders

 Vistage taught me how to curate and select members to form a cohesive group of business leaders that give and get equally from the group.
 I was taught multiple methodologies to process issues effectively.
 Vistage taught me to run a meeting that maximized benefit to all our members.
 That was the value of Vistage.

 The most significant lesson I learned while working as a Vistage Chair was the corrosive effect of Private Equity on the values of a business.

 When Vistage was privately owned, its growth was fueled by the organic word-of-mouth growth of devoted Vistage members.
 The business model was simple, take care of the chairs, train them in the art of chairing and coaching to provide the best product to the members, and the business will thrive.
 It was simple.
 It was powerful, and members benefited.

 When Vistage was purchased by private equity… I felt it had lost its way.
 I felt the mission became more like the Amway of Peer Advisory Groups.
 The business model changed from an emphasis on careful coach selection and training in the art of coaching and chairing to the business of chairing.
 Vistage devolved from growing business by providing the best possible product to recruiting and throwing against the wall as many chairs as possible.
 Training emphasis changed from creating the best coaches to creating the best salespeople.
 It started to feel like a network marketing pyramid scheme.
 Amway!